lockettnb/vim_config/scripts/README.txt

 snip.vim
 --------
 Snippets for C programs.
 Loaded for editing c files via autocmd in vimrc.
+They all start with i for insert except the fori abbreviation.
+Think of them as insert-def, insert-if etc etc

-    #d      -- define
+    idef     -- define
-    #i      -- include
+    iinc     -- include
-    if      -- if statement
+    iif      -- if statement
-    ifelse  -- if then else statement
+    iifelse  -- if then else statement
-    else    -- else claus
+    ielse    -- else clause
-    for     -- for statement
+    ifor     -- for statement
-    fori    -- for statement with i index while   -- while statement
+    fori     -- for statement with i index iwhile   -- while statement
-    intmain -- main function
+    imain    -- main function
-    intfun  -- function
+    ifun     -- function